 So, the whole concept of mirrorless just gets rid of a few camera parts – theoretically making the machine less expensive.
 At the same time, it will take a few years until we know whether the price is really all that different.

 The jump in technology, however, hasn’t been all good.
 The methods of autofocus used in DSLR’s for decades no longer works with mirrorless cameras.
-New technologies have to be developed, and – as of yet – the jury is still out as to how they compete.
+New technologies have to get developed, and – as of yet – the jury is still out as to how they compete.

 Even still, there are other pros to consider before moving away from potentially purchasing a mirrorless camera.